 Starting Your Practice

-Below is a working document with items I’ve been working on to start my practice.
+Below is a working document with items I’ve used to start my practice.
 Let me know if these help you and if you have any suggestions.

-• Pick your name - Figure out the name of your company and then check to see if the domain is available.
+• Business Name: Figure out the name you want to do business as, and check to see if the domain is available.
 I used https://www.whois.com/whois/ to check on my name.

-• Pick your website hosting company.
+• Website hosting company.
 I’m using https://www.squarespace.com/, other people like Wix, Wordpress.org, Wordpress.com, or Kajabi

-• Pick your mail client - I use Google Workspace for my mail, calendar, and files (Docs, Sheets, and Slides).
+• Email client: I use Google Workspace for email, calendar, and files (Docs, Sheets, and Slides).

-• Figure out where you want to run your sessions.
-Mine are virtual on Zoom - I bought the Zoom Pro license.
+• Session location: Mine are virtual on Zoom - I bought the Zoom Pro license.
+Some people use Google Meet or Teams.

-• Figure out how you want people to contact you.
-I ended up renting a small box at our local UPS store to have a physical address other than where I live.
-I recently bought a Google Voice account.
+• Contact information: I didn’t want to use my home or personal cell for certain communications.
+I rented a small box at our local UPS store and bought a Google Voice account.
 I include my phone number on my contracts for people to text me if they need to reschedule.
-I now list my new business number instead of my personal number.

-• Decide if you want to incorporate.
+• Type of business?
+Decide if you want to incorporate.
 I chose to create an LLC and used LegalZoom with the help of a lawyer.
-LegalZoom can do everything, however, there were a lot of decisions and I wanted help making them.
+LegalZoom can do everything, however, there were a lot of decisions, and I wanted help making them.

-• Figure out how you want to be paid.
-I am starting to use Stripe with Authy and just opened a business bank account.
+• Payments: I am starting to use Stripe with Authy and just opened a business bank account.

-• I use TidyCal for calendaring (lifetime charge of $29).
+• Scheduling: I use TidyCal for calendaring (lifetime charge of $29).
 Others like Calendly.

 Other purchases

-• 2T hard drive to store recordings.
-I bought a Samsung Portable SSD T7 Shield 2T drive.
+• Data storage: I bought a Samsung Portable SSD T7 Shield 2T drive to store recordings.

-• Multiple coaching books!
+• Books: I love books and have multiple coaching books!
 I buy some new, some used, some on Audible, and I also take books out of the library.

 I do not have a social media scheduler, CRM (other than a Google Sheet), project management system, or sales page.